microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 ## Creating a configuration file
 The configuration file is necessary to initialize the Quick Authentication SDK and underlying MSAL library.
 Details on this file can be found here: [MSAL Configuration](https://docs.microsoft.com/azure/active-directory/develop/msal-configuration)

-It is a JSON file which can be obtained from the Azure Portal.
-Go to [Microsoft | App registrations](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) and select your existing application registration on the list.
-This opens the page for your application registration.
-Click on *"Authentication"* on the left bar".
+It is a JSON file which can be obtained from the Azure Portal with a few additions.
+Go to [Microsoft | App registrations](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) and select your existing application registration in the list.
+On the page for your application registration, click *Authentication* on the left bar".

  ![msal configuration page](./media/msal-configuration.png)

-In the Authentication page, click the View button on the row of your redirect URL to open this page:
+In the Authentication page, click the *View* button for your redirect URL to open this page:

  ![Android configuration page](./media/android-configuration.png)

 Copy the MSAL Configuration JSON script and make the following edits:

 - Enter the redirect URI.
-You can get your app's redirect URI from the Azure Application registration page.
-For more information on common redirect uri issues please refer to [this FAQ](https://github.com/AzureAD/microsoft-authentication-library-for-android/wiki/MSAL-FAQ#redirect-uri-issues).
+You can get your app's redirect URI from the Azure application registration page.
+For more information on common redirect URI issues please refer to [this FAQ](https://github.com/AzureAD/microsoft-authentication-library-for-android/wiki/MSAL-FAQ#redirect-uri-issues).
  - Below the redirect URI please paste:
  ``` java
  "account_mode" : "SINGLE",
  ```
 Your configuration JSON script should resemble this example:
 ```json
 {